tgeske88/nautobot-plugin-ssot-device42/docs/index.md

 ### Devices

 - must have at least Building or Customer specified
+- only one Device can be racked in a specific Rack and position
 - must have the Hardware model specified

   __NOTE__: Device Platform has a different use for each section as follows: